aba-sah/aba-sah.github.io/ebri_dbn/index.md

  </tbody>
 </table>

-A key requirement was support for exploring similarity between organisations; an alternative to a network diagram is to use a matrix, especially useful for examining pairwise and relative similarity.
+A key requirement was support for exploring similarity between organisations, where similarity was tied to one or more KPIs.
+An alternative to a network diagram in such cases is to use a matrix, especially useful for examining pairwise and relative similarity.

 ```JavaScript
 test = "ode"